mkitti/EnvironmentMigrators.jl/README.md

 [![Build Status](https://github.com/mkitti/EnvironmentMigrators.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/mkitti/EnvironmentMigrators.jl/actions/workflows/CI.yml?query=branch%3Amain)

-This package is to facilitate the copying of Julia shared environments, particularly between versions, as well as backing up of the current environment.
+This package facilitates the copying of Julia shared environments, particularly between versions, as well as backing up of the current environment.

+Specifically these utilities are meant to facilitate the copying of top-level shared environments to another environment.
+For example, this can help copy a `v1.6` environment to a `v1.7` environment.

 # Installation